 Paris in December is enchanting.
-During this festive season, Parisians take advantage of the city’s holiday markets, enjoy the beautifully decorated parks with twinkled lights and Christmas trees, and people young and old make their way through the streets wearing colorful scarves, buttoned-up coats, and winter hats.
+During this festive season, Parisians take advantage of the city’s holiday markets and enjoy the beautifully decorated parks with twinkled lights and Christmas trees, and people young and old make their way through the streets wearing colorful scarves, buttoned-up coats, and winter hats.

 Have you ever visited Paris in December?
 What was your experience?
 Did you go to any events?
 Do share!